Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

 Yasmani Grandal At The Plate

-- Grandal has reached base via a hit in 51 games this season (of 101 played), and had multiple hits in 19 of those games.

-- He has hit a long ball in eight games this year (7.9%), homering in 2.2% of his trips to the dish.
+- Looking at the 102 games he has played this year, he's homered in eight of them (7.8%), and in 2.2% of his trips to the plate.

-- In 23 games this year (22.8%), Grandal has picked up an RBI, and in eight of those games (7.9%) he had more than one.
+- In 23 games this year (22.5%), Grandal has picked up an RBI, and in eight of those games (7.8%) he had two or more.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.